glurp/dsl-gtk/README.md

 * 'without great look&feel precision'
 * for little gui application, like autokey, autoit, xdialog...

-Based on gtk at first,
+Based on gtk.
-Perhaps will be adapte to www/(vaarin or sencha) ...

 If your application become bigger and bigger:

-* use gtk directly (ruiy coexists with gtk code, it is only DSL ressource)
+* use gtk directly (Ruiby is in frontof gtk, it is only DSL ressource)
-* or use stop with ruiy and go to glade/visualruby
+* or stop to use Ruiby, and switch to glade/visualruby

+Riuby is very cool for application which dynamicly build HMI from  data structure.

 Resources